-Remove the Concurrent Mark Sweep (CMS) garbage collector from the set of usable garbage collection algorithms.
+Remove the Concurrent Mark Sweep (CMS) garbage collector.

-Trying to use the CMS collector via -XX:+UseConcMarkSweepGC will result in the following warning message:
+-XX:+UseConcMarkSweepGC option will result in the following warning message:

 and the VM will continue execution using the default collector.

-The code for the CMS collector could be kept in the repository but not compiled.
-However without maintainer the code would obsolete quickly and would give a false impression of being supported in any way.
+The code for CMS could be kept in the repository but not compiled.
+Without a maintainer, however, the code would become obsolete quickly yet might give a false impression of being supported.